ryavse11/ryan_choi_portfolio/README.md

 Welcome to my <a href="https://ryavse11.github.io/ryan_choi_portfolio/">Data Analyst Portfolio!</a>

-I am a techincal program manager with 15+ years of experience in data analysis, business intelligence, data engineering, and project/program management.
+I am a techincal program manager and data analyst with 15+ years of experience in data analysis, business intelligence, data engineering, and project/program management.
 I love working with large-scale structured/unstructured data and have a solid understanding of data analytics skill sets such as engineering statistics, data cleansing, data mining, predictive analytics, and data visualization.

 Throughout my tech career, I have firmly believed in the power of "doing one more" and I have been willing to go "the extra mile" to contribute to business by adding more value.
 I consider myself a customer/stakeholder-oriented team player aiming to generate high satisfaction levels by delivering optimal data-driven solutions.
 In this portfolio, I have included projects showcasing my data analytics skills.
 You will find links to the dashboards and reports I have created using various tools.